purtuga/esm-webpack-plugin/README.md

     //...
     plugins: [
         new EsmWebpackPlugin({
-            /*...*/
+            /*...
+Plugin Options here ...*/
         })
     ]
 }
 ```

-Supported options:
+### Supported options:

 -   `{Function} exclude`: A callback function that will be used to determine if a given file name should be excluded from processing.
 By default, all files whose file extension does not end with `.js` or `.mjs` will be excluded (meaning: no ESM `export` statements will be added to the output file).
     Function callback will receive two arguments - the `fileName` that is being process and webpack's `chunk` object that contains that file name.

         {
             exclude(fileName, chunck) {
-                // exclude if not a .js/.mjs file
+                // exclude if not a .js/.mjs/.cjs file
                 return !/\.[cm]?js/i.test(fileName);
             }
         }